CONNECTIONS

 Image to right: Big Red by Charlotte Hill Robinson

-To view more of Charlotte's work visit her site here
+To view more of Charlotte's work visit her site here.

 Interview with photographer and participating artist, Keith Kozloff